shivannis/xandr-docs-public/xandr-docs/articles/invest/audio-creative-guidelines-and-specifications.md

 ---
-Title : Audio Creative Guidelines and Specifications Description : Learn about guidelines and specifications that creatives must adhere to so that they can serve on the Microsoft platform and other third-party platforms.
+title : Audio Creative Guidelines and Specifications description : Learn about guidelines and specifications that creatives must adhere to so that they can serve on the Microsoft platform and other third-party platforms.
 ---